BigRedS/coralogix-backups/README.md

 On anything else, get Python installed and do `pip install -r requirements.txt`

-There are no supported arguments; everything is set via environment veriables:
+There are no supported argument options; everything is set via environment variables:

 Required:
   * CX_API_KEY - your Coralogix API key for API access.
 Should be a Personal key, not a send-your-data one.
   * CX_REGION  - the three-character name of the region your CX is in (EU0, EU2, etc.)

 Optional:
+  * CX_BACKUPS_DO_GIT             - Use git locally; set CX_BACKUPS_GIT_REPO_URL to use a remote repository, set this to just use git locally in the backups dir
-  * CX_BACKUPS_WORKDIR            - the dir to write backups to.
-Defaults to ./cx-backups.d unless git is being used where it is instead /tmp/cx-backups
+  * CX_BACKUPS_WORKDIR            - Path to the dir to write backups to.
+Defaults to ./cx-backups.d unless git is being used where the default is instead /tmp/cx-backups
-  * CX_BACKUPS_GIT_REPO_URL       - the SSH URL of the git repo to commit to.
-If unset, git is not used at all
+  * CX_BACKUPS_GIT_REPO_URL       - SSH URL of the git repo to commit to.
+If neither this nor CX_BACKUPS_DO_GIT is set, git is not used at all
-  * CX_BACKUPS_GIT_COMMIT_MESSAGE - A commit message; defaults to 'cx-backups ' appended with the date
+  * CX_BACKUPS_GIT_COMMIT_MESSAGE - The commit message to use on git operations; defaults to 'cx-backups ' appended with the date
+  * CX_BACKUPS_NO_DELETE_REMOVED  - By default, json backup files for things that have been deleted are git-rmed; this supresses that behaviour

+# Limitations

+There are a few.
+This is partly written because I needed to do something, and the rest is because given that first thing, how hard can another be?

+* Cannot restore events2metrics
+* Cannot restore parsing rules